-To test your understanding of this seminal work, here are 20 multiple-choice questions that delve into its intricacies, characters, and the profound ideas that define its literary significance.
+To assess your understanding of this important work, here are 20 multiple-choice questions focusing on its details, characters, and the deep ideas that make it significant in literature.

 1. What year was “The Waste Land” published?